Skip to content

 cron: A single replica service using the catalog service's image to run automated jobs such as the periodic harvest and import of data from FOLIO

-legacylinks: Redirrects legacy Sierra formated URLS to VuFind record pages
+legacylinks: Redirects legacy Sierra formated URLS to VuFind record pages

 croncache: Only on development environments, clearing local cache files that are created